purechilab/newstack_cdw/README.md

 Run the install_ubuntu.sh script

-Note that this will also install all of the ansible bits as well as the Pure PSO drivers and the new PSO explore bits
+Note that this will also install all of the Ansible bits as well as the Pure PSO drivers and the new PSO explore bits

-This will take betwen 5-10 minutes depending on enviornment.
+This will take between 5-10 minutes depending on environment.
 Great time for you to explain whats going on during the install.

-### Adding Flash Array to enviornment
+### Adding Flash Array to environment
 Open newstack_demo/kubernetes_yaml/pso_values.yaml with nano or vi

-Edit management end points and API's with values from your Flasharay
+Edit management end points and API's with values from your FlashArrays

 control-x to save